Biohazardyee/moonshot/documents/moonshot_idea.md

 - **Adoption & Integration**: Gaining airline and regulatory trust is a slow process.
 - **Regulatory & Security Concerns**: Aviation regulations and cybersecurity risks must be addressed.
 - **Cost & Infrastructure**: A global data network is expensive to build and maintain.
-- **Environmental Variability**: Unpredictable phenomena (e.g., microbursts) may not be accurately forecasted.
+- **Environmental Variability**: Unpredictable phenomena (e.g., microburst) may not be accurately forecasted.
 - **Over-Reliance on AI**: Pilots and planners must retain independent situational awareness.

 ---